algosup/2023-2024-project-3-virtual-processor-team-1/Documents/TechnicalSpecifications.md

 **Errors handling**

-Errors recognized by the semantic analyser are as follows:
+Errors recognised by the semantic analyser are as follows:

 **Float number**
 - **Error code:** 0xC3